biog

 Alan Harrison -Rocking Magpie.

-The other album’s called “ Pop Pickers”.
 This was produced by Graham’s old chum Martin Stephenson & recorded with their new fangled home recording devices in The Highlands & Gateshead upon Tyne.
 It feature’s Martin’s awesome guitar playing and some Shippy, Calypso, Pop & Reggae originals.